quantumlib/Cirq/cirq-web/cirq_web/README.md

 This code above writes a file named `YOUR_VIZ.html` to the specified output directory, returning the path of the file as a string.
 If the `open_in_browser` flag is used, Python will automatically open your visualization in a new tab using the default browser on your computer.

-The important thing about generating standalone HTML files is that they can be sent and viewed anywhere, regardless of if the recipient has Cirq installed on their computer or not.
+The important thing about generating standalone HTML files is that they can be sent and viewed anywhere, regardless of whether the recipient has Cirq installed on their computer or not.